 An 8th grader marveling at new construction and understanding how buildings stand up.

 We use buildings, bridges, and parks within our communities to bring math and science to life for New York City’s students.

 We accomplish this through a unique approach to learning and all-inclusive curricula linked to national education standards and grade-specific learning objectives.
 Students gain a personal understanding of math and science as they work collaboratively on hands-on projects, form hypotheses, test concepts, and draw conclusions – all while having fun.

-Salvadori delivers multi-day programs throughout all five boroughs of New York City – teaching 5,000 students in 175 classes, totaling 45,000 student impact hours!
+Salvadori delivers multi-day programs throughout all five boroughs of New York City – teaching over 8,200 students 287 classes, totaling over 98,000 student impact hours!

 Although our impact is impressive, we need your help to continue to serve New York City students.

 After participating in Salvadori programs, thousands of students see their world differently.
 They understand how buildings stand up, how bridges can support such heavy loads and, most importantly, they understand “why they need to know this.”

 Salvadori students achieve a greater understanding of math and science than students in traditional learning environments; they see it and feel it in the classes they enter, the bridges they cross, and the communities they live in.